oblador/react-native-vector-icons/README.md

   ```

 - Edit your `MainApplication.java` (deep in `android/app/src/main/java/...`) to look like this (note **two** places to edit):
+- Note: this is optional step, it's necessary only and only if your **react-native app doesn't support auto-linking** otherwise you can ignore this.

   ```diff
   package com.myapp;